Oil jumps 4% on U.S. stockpiles drop; further OPEC output cuts seen

 The Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+, could approve deeper crude output cuts when they meet in Vienna this week.

 U.S. crude stocks fell by 4.9 million barrels in the week to Nov.
 29 as refineries hiked output, the Energy Information Administration said, a much deeper draw than expected.
 Analysts had forecast a decrease of just 1.7 million barrels.
-[EIA/S]

 “A jump in refining activity and ongoing subdued net imports have helped yield the first draw to oil inventories in six weeks,” said Matt Smith, director of commodity research at Clipper Data.